Gainaboina-Madhu/Tableau/README.md

    - 99% free ✅
    - Cloud integration is not possible

-1. Tableau Supermarket Sales Analysis
+1.Tableau Supermarket Sales Analysis
    -
-        - This project uses real Canadian supermarket data covering four years (2011–2014) to analyze sales and profit trends across all branches.
+      - This project uses real Canadian supermarket data covering four years (2011–2014).
+      - To analyze sales and profit trends across all branches.
-        - Understanding whether sales and profits are increasing or decreasing over time, along with key insights into customer behavior and branch performance.
+      - Understanding whether sales and profits are increasing or decreasing over time.

-2. In This Tableau Project
+2.In This Tableau Project
    -
    -  Population Data: All Canadian supermarket data (2011–2014)
    -  Sample Data: Sample data is a small part (subset) of the population data

-3. Customer Segments (Unique Labels) 👥
+3.Customer Segments (Unique Labels) 👥
    -
     - Consumer 🛒 – Individual customers purchasing for personal use
     - Corporate 🏢 – Business customers making bulk or office-related purchases
     - Home Office 🏠 – Small business or home-based office customers

-4. Product Categories 🗂️
+4.Product Categories 🗂️
    -
    - The data is organized into three main product categories:
    - Furniture:- Chairs, tables, bookcases, and other furniture items
    - Office Supplies:– Paper, binders, storage, and everyday office items
    - Technology:– Computers, accessories, phones, and electronic products

-5. File Formats Used 📄
+5.File Formats Used 📄
    -
    - The dataset used in this project can be stored and opened using Microsoft Excel
    -  two common file formats: